Skip to main content

 Chronic exposure to high levels of cortisol, however, can lead to glucocorticoid resistance.
 This phenomenon involves the downregulation and desensitization of GRs, particularly in the brain regions responsible for feedback inhibition.
 The result is a dysfunctional feedback loop; the “off-switch” for the stress response becomes impaired.

 The HPA axis remains in a state of hyperactivity, perpetuating elevated cortisol levels even in the absence of an acute stressor.
-This state of sustained hypercortisolemia is the biological signature of and the primary mechanism through which a coercive wellness program can inflict physiological damage.
+This state of sustained hypercortisolemia is the biological signature of chronic stress and the primary mechanism through which a coercive wellness program can inflict physiological damage.

 The failure of the HPA axis’s negative feedback loop is a central event in the pathophysiology of chronic stress.